Analysis: Putin sits back as US, allies strike Syria

 No military measures were immediately announced, but in a clear warning to the U.S. and its allies, Col. Gen. Sergei Rudskoi of the Russian military's General Staff said Moscow could boost Syria's Soviet-era air defense assets with batteries of state-of-the-art S-300 missiles.
 He noted that Moscow so far has heeded Western requests not to provide the missiles to Damascus, but said it may now reconsider.

-Rudskoi added that Moscow could also supply long-range missiles to unidentified other countries, a possible reference to Iran, which has taken deliveries of S-300s in the past.
+Rudskoi added that Moscow could also supply long-range missiles to unidentified other countries, a possible reference to Iran that has taken deliveries of S-300s in the past.

 EDITOR'S NOTE: Vladimir Isachenkov has covered Russia for The Associated Press since 1992.